Sarfraz Ali: Defence attaché

-Sarfraz served as Pakistan's Defence attaché to Washington from 2014 to 2017.
+Brigadier Ali served as Defence attaché to the Embassy of Pakistan, Washington, D.C. from 2014 to 2017.

-In July 2016, he was invited to give a speech at the Naval Postgraduate School in California to the students of the schools National Security Affairs, South Asia curriculum.
-He informed them about the Pakistan Army's campaign against extremism, terrorism, and securing the AFG-PAK border.
-Sarfraz was also known for being a cook as he would prepare breakfast for fellows/unit officers who arrived from Pakistan and were posted at the embassy.
+In July 2016, he was invited to give a speech at the Naval Postgraduate School in California to the students of the schools National Security Affairs, South Asia curriculum, where he informed them about the efforts of the Pakistan Army against extremism, terrorism, and securing the AFG-PAK border.
+He was also known for being a cook as he would prepare breakfast for fellows/unit officers who arrived from Pakistan and were posted at the embassy.

 While serving in this position, he was promoted to Major General on 9 February 2017.

 DG ISI and Army Chief prospect

-In October 2021, Sarfraz was among three generals interviewed by Prime Minister Imran Khan for the post of Director-General of Inter-Services Intelligence.
+In October 2021, Major General Sarfraz Ali was among three generals interviewed by Prime Minister Imran Khan for the post of Director-General of Inter-Services Intelligence.

-Sheikh Rasheed Ahmad stated on an interview that Imran Khan wanted to appoint Sarfraz, as COAS after Qamar Javed Bajwa's retirement.
+Sheikh Rasheed Ahmad stated in an interview that former Prime Minister Imran Khan wanted to appoint Lt.
+General Sarfraz Ali as Chief of Army Staff after General Bajwa's retirement.

 Legacy

-Sarfraz avoided publicity and never took credit for the work he did for Balochistan.
+According to The News International, Ali avoided publicity and never took credit for the work he did for Balochistan.
 In addition, he was an avid reader and his colleagues state that he was humble, open-minded, and easily accessible to civilian leaders.

-Sarfraz focused on women's education and their skill development.
+He also focused on women's education and their skill development.
 He renovated several schools in the area, notably establishing two women cadet colleges in Quetta, and requested the local authorities and media to not credit or mention him for this work.

 He helped famous Baloch folk singers Akhtar Chanal Zahri and Jangi Khan get free treatment in Combined Military Hospitals, Quetta.

-Lt Col Ahmed Nawaz adds that whenever a Pakistani soldiers funeral was brought, Sarfraz would lead the funeral prayer and his eyes would be filled with tears upon kissing the coffin of the soldier.
+Lt Col Ahmed Nawaz adds that whenever a Pakistani soldiers funeral was brought, Ali would lead the funeral prayer and his eyes would be filled with tears upon kissing the coffin of the soldier.
 His subordinates recall that Sarfraz was very kind towards them, always led from the front, and was known for being tough on soldiers who were slacking in their work.